 The kitchens and scullery were on the ground floor to the rear of the centre block.
 Bedrooms for 70 nurses and servants were on the first and second floors of separate blocks behind the east and west wings, connected to them (in case of fire) only by light iron bridges on the second floor.

 In 1902 the Infirmary was renamed the Southwark Union Infirmary, after St Saviour's Union became the Southwark Union in 1901.

-During WW1, following the 2nd Battle of Ypres, the number of casualties had risen alarmingly and the existing number of hospital beds was insufficient.
+During WW1, following the second Battle of Ypres in the spring/summer of 1915, the number of casualties had risen alarmingly and the existing number of hospital beds was insufficient.
 The War Office approached the Local Government Board for permission to use some Poor Law Infirmaries temporarily.
 Both Southwark and Lambeth Unions were asked to participate in the scheme.
 The Southwark Union Infirmary was the first such institution in London to be evacuated.
 Within two weeks, 166 of its patients had been transferred to the Newington workhouse infirmary in Walworth, 134 to the Lambeth Infirmary in Renfrew Street, and a further 39 adults and 98 children to the Christchurch workhouse infirmary in Lambeth.

 The Hospital was returned to the Guardians in April 1919.
 Of the 12,522 soldiers treated at the Hospital, only 119 had died - less than 1%.